espressif/pytest-embedded/README.md

 All the CLI options support parametrizing via `indirect=True`.
 Parametrizing is a feature provided by `pytest`, please refer to [Parametrizing tests](https://docs.pytest.org/en/latest/example/parametrize.html) for its documentation.

+In order to support multi DUT and parametrizing, we use string to represent bool value. "y/yes/true" for `True` and "n/no/false" for `False`, case-insensitive.

 !!! example

     ```python